ponwork/multicast-checker/README.md

 udp://@233.99.65.5:1234
 ```

-The script will scan all the schannels in the playlist.m3u and return the results
+The script will scan all the schannels in the playlist.m3u using multithreading and return the results
-(the service_name metadata field from the UDP stream will be captured in advance)
+The service_name metadata field from the UDP stream will be captured in advance.

 Output example:
 ```